Solomon Lew: TESNA

-Lew and Lindsay Fox formed a consortium to acquire Ansett Airlines after it had an Administrator appointed.
+Lew and Lindsay Fox formed a consortium to acquire Ansett Airlines after it had an administrator appointed.
 They sought and obtained the exclusive right to negotiate to purchase the airline.
 They obtained the agreement of various stakeholders in the airline, including trade union members and their representatives.
-Greg Combet, the secretary of the ACTU said Lew had breached 'repeated commitments'.
+Greg Combet, the secretary of the Australian Council of Trade Unions said Lew had breached 'repeated commitments'.
 During this time spent negotiating, the administrators had been persuaded to continue to operate the airline despite heavy losses which reduced the amount ultimately available to creditors, which included employees owed entitlements.
 Lew and Fox had committed to take on A$183 million of these entitlement obligations if they acquired the company.
 These commitments and their statements that they could and would proceed with the acquisition led the trade unions with members involved in the business to support the bid.
 The consequence of Lew's withdrawal was much embarrassment for the ACTU, which had strongly supported the Lew-Fox bid.

 Coles Myer board

-In September 2002, a resolution to remove Lew from the Board of Coles Myer was successful after Stan Wallis, the Chairman of the company, campaigned for Lew's removal.
+In September 2002, a resolution to remove Lew from the Board of Coles Myer was successful after Stan Wallis, the chairman of the company, campaigned for Lew's removal.
 Wallis successfully lobbied major institutional shareholders, including insurance companies, banks and large investment firms to take the rare action of voting against an incumbent director.
 Prior to the vote, Lew campaigned heavily spending an estimated A$10 million campaigning for his re-election focusing mainly on smaller shareholders.
 He was successful in obtaining millions of proxies but they were ultimately insufficient.